rizinorg/cutter/docs/source/user-docs/menus/menu-bar/windows-menu.rst

 Show Console
 ----------------------------------------
-**Description:** Open the integrated rizin console.
-This will allow you to execute rizin commands straight from Cutter.
+**Description:** Open the integrated Rizin console.
+This will allow you to execute Rizin commands straight from Cutter.

 **Steps:** Windows -> Console